 The process looks like this:

-The main steps for AI data signal experimentation are as follows:
+The main steps for Traditional AI/ML data signal experimentation are as follows:

 I’ve built out this process in my experience both at large companies and at startups multiple times.